microbit-cz/pxt-motor-synchronization/README.md

 ## Synchronization
 The synchronization is done by calling the synchronize function.
 The synchronize function takes the following parameters:
-- speed1: The speed of the first motor in radians per second
+- speed1: The speed of the first motor (radians per second)
-- speed2: The speed of the second motor in radians per second
+- speed2: The speed of the second motor (radians per second)
 ```javascript
 motors.Run(10, 10);
 ```